 Development Impact

 The town, state and national economy is in a recession which has stalled new construction.
 Another effect of the recession is a tremendous amount of foreclosures.
 The town is ranked 23rd in the state for foreclosures; as a result, homes are available through foreclosure for $50,000 on up.
 Even if someone purchased a property with a house on it for $50,000 they could raze the house and build a new one for far less money than a subdivision lot.
 A new subdivision lot is going for $85,000.
 If someone didn’t want to purchase a home through foreclosure; homes on the market are available for $200,000 and over.
 The global recession has dramatically reduced development pressure where 29 single family permits were issued in 2006 to 8 in 2007 to 9 in 2008.
 Between the amount of houses for sale because people are losing their jobs and over 400 houses according to a CHAPA foreclosure database on the market the development pressure for new housing through new subdivisions will take several years to return if not at all.
-According to the buildout analysis in the 2000 Master Plan it is estimated that only 806 new units could be created.
+According to the build out analysis in the 2000 Master Plan it is estimated that only 806 new units could be created.
 An aggressive land acquisition program would further stem new housing on vacant land.

 Inventory of Conservation and Recreation Lands and Facilities

 Open space protection is essential to protect and preserve natural and scenic resources that if not protected will be changed forever.
 Without that protection present and future generations will not be able to enjoy those resources that previous generations enjoyed.
-There is only a finite amount of land available and unless community has reached full buildout which Randolph has not it is important to continue to protect open space because open space has natural and scenic values.
+There is only a finite amount of land available and unless community has reached full build out which Randolph has not it is important to continue to protect open space because open space has natural and scenic values.
 Open space is important to people in how they determine a sense of place.
-The town is fairly developed and close to buildout but protecting open space serves as a gateway to the past and allows present and future generations to have the best of both worlds by enjoying the build environment and the natural environment in close proximity to each other.
+The town is fairly developed and close to build out but protecting open space serves as a gateway to the past and allows present and future generations to have the best of both worlds by enjoying the build environment and the natural environment in close proximity to each other.
 Protecting open space allows people to see the various plants and wildlife that thrived in town years ago before being built.
-Once the open space is permanently protected can be assured that land will remain undeveloped.
+Once the open space is permanently protected the town can be assured that land will remain undeveloped.
 Open space protection is important to manage stormwater to prevent flooding and provide areas to recharge the groundwater instead of conveying it into the ocean through trees, shrubs, brush and various plant life absorbing the water.
 Open space protection prevents excessive sedimentation because there is land that is not developed to stabilize the land.
 Open space protection provides valuable habitat for invertebrates and vertebrates and open space protection preserves land which is used to clean the air and removes pollutants created from built environment.

 Open Space Inventory